 Candidate term extraction deals with the term formation and the extraction of candidate terms.
 In a few applications, candidate term extraction can assess the morphosyntactic structure of terms, e.g. as suggested in Ananiadou (1994) and Zweigenbaum and Grabar (1999), to identify candidate terms.
 In these methods, existing terminologies are often available before to the extraction task and employed to identify new candidate terms.
 Besides this, one can identify four major methods for the extraction of candidate terms: linguistic filtering based on part of speech (PoS) tag sequences, n-gram technique, linguistic filtering based on syntactic relations and techniques that rely on the presence of particular markers in text.
-Methods for the extraction of candidate terms are not limited to these categories.
-For instance, contrastive approaches exploit a reference corpus of general language to identify simple candidate terms (Drouin, 2004, 2003); for complex terms, the comparison between corpora is followed by one of the techniques listed above.
-A combination of these methods can also be employed to improve http://www.nist.gov/tac/about/ the results (e.g. see Aubin and Hamon, 2006).
+Methods for the extraction of candidate terms (Drouin, 2004, 2003); for complex terms, the comparison between corpora is followed by one of the techniques listed above.
+A combination of these methods can also be employed to improve the results (e.g. see Aubin and Hamon, 2006).